alphagov/govuk_offsitebackups-puppet/README.md

 If it's not the first time you are applying this repository to a machine, you can run:

+`fab -c /dev/null production deploy`

+The `-u` switch can be used, along with a username, to specify your username on the remote back-up machine if this differs from your local username, as
+follows:

-`fab -u ubuntu -c /dev/null production deploy`
+`fab -u {username} -c /dev/null production deploy`

-The deployment process should take approximately fifteen to twenty minutes.